yibo-huang/tigon/README.md

 * **Figure 8**: Comparison of different software cache-coherence protocols

 ## Emulate a CXL Pod using VMs
 We emulate a CXL pod by running multiple virtual machines (VMs) on a single host connected to a CXL 1.1 memory module because there are no commercially available (or hardware prototype) CXL devices that support fine-grained memory sharing with hardware cache coherence.
-Each physical host running on a real CXL pod is emulated by a VM running on a single host sharing access to a CXL memory module.
+Each physical host running on a real CXL pod is emulated by a VM running on a single host.
 The cache coherence across VMs is maintained by hardware as the CXL 1.1 memory device is cache-coherent to its connected physical machine.

 ![](emulation.png)

 ## Important Notes
 * If you use one of our pre-configured machines, please skip [Testbed Setup](#Testbed-Setup) and jump to [Reproduce the Results with an All-in-one Script](#Reproduce-the-Results-with-an-All-in-one-Script) directly
 * We provide raw numbers for Motor (one of our baselines) in ``results/motor``.
 If you would like to run Motor, please refer to https://github.com/minghust/motor
-* Please execute the instructions in order and run all the commands in the project root directory
+* **Please run all the commands in the project root directory**

 ## Testbed Setup